Jessie Tuggle: NFL career statistics

+Regular season

 Personal life

-His son, Justin Tuggle, played at Kansas State University and currently plays defensive end for the Toronto Argonauts in the Canadian Football League.
-His other son, Grady Jarrett, played college football at Clemson University and was selected in the 5th round of the 2015 NFL Draft by his father's former team, the Atlanta Falcons.
+Tuggle's oldest son, Justin Tuggle, played at Kansas State University and is a former linebacker in the NFL and Canadian Football League.
+He participated in the 2013 NFL draft, but was undrafted, and eventually signed with the Houston Texans.

+His youngest son, Grady Jarrett, played defensive end in college football at Clemson University.
+Jarrett went on to be selected as the first pick in the 5th round (137th overall) of the 2015 NFL draft by his father's former team, the Atlanta Falcons.

 Tuggle has experienced some concussion-related symptoms like memory loss.